Electronic health records in the United States: Training costs

 Training of employees to use an EHR system is costly, just as for training in the use of any other hospital system.
 New employees, permanent or temporary, will also require training as they are hired.

 In the United States, a substantial majority of healthcare providers train at a VA facility sometime during their career.
 With the widespread adoption of the Veterans Health Information Systems and Technology Architecture (VistA) electronic health record system at all VA facilities, fewer recently-trained medical professionals will be inexperienced in electronic health record systems.
 Older practitioners who are less experienced in the use of electronic health record systems will retire over time.

 Software quality and usability deficiencies

-The Healthcare Information and Management Systems Society, a very large U.S. health care IT industry trade group, observed that EMR adoption rates "have been slower than expected in the United States, especially in comparison to other industry sectors and other developed countries.
-A key reason, aside from initial costs and lost productivity during EMR implementation, is lack of efficiency and usability of EMRs currently available."
+The Healthcare Information and Management Systems Society, a very large U.S. health care IT industry trade group, observed that EHR adoption rates "have been slower than expected in the United States, especially in comparison to other industry sectors and other developed countries.
+A key reason, aside from initial costs and lost productivity during EHR implementation, is lack of efficiency and usability of EHRs currently available."
 The U.S. National Institute of Standards and Technology of the Department of Commerce studied usability in 2011 and lists a number of specific issues that have been reported by health care workers.
-The U.S. military's EMR "AHLTA" was reported to have significant usability issues.
+The U.S. military's EHR "AHLTA" was reported to have significant usability issues.